What do Academic Advisors Do?

 Visit your advisor when you:

-- Have questions about majors, minors, certificate programs.
+- Have questions about majors or certificate programs.

 - Want to plan a schedule for the next semester or create an academic plan for your major.